- About Us

 - Palau Liveaboards

 The nowadays peaceful ambiance in Palau was not always as such.
-Since WWI, Palau was under Japanese occupation, serving as a territory for mining, agriculture and more, as well as one of the biggest Japanese Marine Bases in the Pacific.
+After WWI, Palau was under Japanese occupation, serving as a territory for mining and agriculture, as well as one of the biggest Japanese Marine Bases in the Pacific.

-During WWII, Palau was a fierce battlefield between the US and Japan, with the longest battle conducted in Peleliu, where the Japanese built a small yet effective landing strip.
+During WWII, Palau was the focal point of a fierce battlefield between the US and Japan, with the longest battle taking place in Peleliu, where the Japanese built a small, yet effective, landing strip.

 Peleliu Island was the scene of one of the Pacific's bloodiest battles when U.S. Marines made an amphibious assault on the beaches in 1944 to liberate the island from Japanese forces.
 Peleliu was heavily fortified with massive concrete bunkers and over 300 man-made and reinforced natural caves used to shelter the Japanese forces during massive naval bombardments prior to the assault.
-The battle lasted several months, resulting in victory for the US, ending the Japanese occupation of Palau and beginning the US involvement in the archipelago.
+The battle lasted several months, resulting in victory for the U.S., marking the end of the Japanese occupation of Palau and the beginning of U.S. involvement in the archipelago.

-In 1985 the U.S. Department of Interior designated Peleliu as a National Historic Landmark.
+Due to its historical significance, the U.S. Department of Interior designated Peleliu as a National Historic Landmark in 1985.

-Join our guided WWII History Tour in Peleliu island, where all vegetation is fully restored, creating a peaceful, nearly surreal, scene around the remnants of Japanese headquarter buildings, gun emplacements, tanks, planes and weapons scattered around the island.
-Visit the 1000 man cave and incredible cave system used by the Japanese for hiding.
-The tour includes a visit to the Museum, presenting many personal items of Japanese and American soldiers.
+Join our guided WWII History Tour on Peleliu island, where all vegetation has been fully restored, creating a peaceful, nearly surreal, setting where the remnants of a Japanese headquarter buildings, gun emplacements, tanks, planes and weapons are scattered around the island.
+Visit the infamous Thousand Man Cave, an incredible cave system used by the Japanese soldiers for hiding.
+The tour includes a visit to the Museum, where many personal items of Japanese and American soldiers who died in the war are enshrined.

-The Peleliu land tour includes professional guide, water, lunch and refreshments, a necessary Peleliu land permit, free hotel transfers in Koror, boat transfer to/ from Peleliu and ground transportation in Peleliu.
+Both the full- and half-day Peleliu land tours include a professional guide who specializes in WWII history in Peleliu, lunch and refreshments, a Peleliu land and/or dive permit, free hotel transfers in Koror, boat transfer to/from Peleliu and ground transportation in Peleliu.

 What to Bring: